-- Surveyors will be provided with data from earlier surveys and are instructed to map change in land cover and landscape features rather than mapping 'de novo' (from scratch; although it may be necessary to map new areas if for instance permissions have changed and an area is able to be accessed where it wasn't previously). - Surveyors will need to click on each polygon and either confirm that the polygon accurately represents what they see in the field or change accordingly.
-Spatial accuracy is not a key aspect of the survey and therefore surveyors are asked to concentrate on the extent to which the data accurately represents the habitats in the survey square rather than their exact locations.

-The task that surveyors will most commonly be carrying out in the field is checking and confirming and/or changing the attributes assigned to each polygon by previous surveyors.
-This will involve checking the polygon level attributes, species and primary.
+- Surveyors will be provided with data from earlier surveys and are instructed to map change in land cover and landscape features rather than mapping 'de novo' (from scratch). - Surveyors will need to click on each polygon and either confirm that the polygon accurately represents what they see in the field, or change accordingly.
+Spatial accuracy is not a key aspect of the survey and therefore surveyors are asked to concentrate on the extent to which the data accurately represents the habitats in the survey square rather than their exact locations. - The task that surveyors will most commonly be carrying out in the field is checking and confirming and /or changing the attributes assigned to each polygon by previous surveyors. - This will involve checking the polygon level attributes as well as the species and primary attributes